testcontainers/testcontainers-go/docs/features/copy_file.md

 }
 ```

-And the second way is using the `CopyDirToContainer` method which, as you probably know, needs the existence of the parent directory where to copy the directory:
+And the second way uses the `CopyDirToContainer` method which, as you probably know, needs the existence of the parent directory in order to copy the directory:

 ```go
 ctx := context.Background()